OviSarkar62/MathMatics_ToolBox/README.md

 # MathMatics ToolBox

-The MathMatics ToolBox Application is a collection of mathematical tools and conversion tools designed to help users to keep all the necessary math tools in one place.
-It provides a user-friendly interface for calculating complex daily math-related problems.
-It is designed to be user-friendly, efficient, and extensible, making it suitable for various applications in mathematics.
+The MathMatics ToolBox Application is a collection of mathematical tools designed to help users to keep all the necessary math tools in one place.
+It provides a user-friendly interface for calculating daily life's math-related problems.
+It is designed to be user-friendly, efficient, and extensible for various applications in mathematics.

 ## Contents